jxu/x86-examples/README.md

 Most binaries are designed to step through with a debugger and may not exit nicely.
 DOS COM files are tested with emu2.

+You can also assemble and run on godbolt.org Compiler Explorer, using Assembly source and NASM assembler.

 ## Debugging

 `gdbtui ./program` to start debugging with GDB TUI mode.